opencomponents/oc-components-examples/README.md

 ### Nesting components
 If you want to nest components, you can.
 [This example](nested-hello) shows how to render a nested component that is hosted in the same registry (but this is not a mandatory requirement).

+### Angular, Rect, ??? as OpenComponents?
+Yes you can
+[This example](angular-component) shows how to create an Angular.js component as OpenComponent.
+In this way, you can design your Angular app as usual, and use OC purely as delivery mechanism.
+Cool thing is that this is totally isomorphic.

 ### Can I do ...?
 How?
 [Let me know](issues) if you would like more examples about OpenComponents.
 I will try to update this list adding more and more examples.
 If you want to ask any question about OC, [open an issue in the OC main repository](https://github.com/opentable/oc).